Adpetfem83/MechaCar_Statistical_Analysis/README.md

 ### T-Tests on Suspension Coils
 Suspension Coils Cumulative T-test
 ![Suspension Coils Cumulative T-test](https://github.com/Adpetfem83/MechaCar_Statistical_Analysis/blob/main/Images/total_sus_coil_one_sample_ttest.png)
-* A review of the results of the T-test for the suspension coils across all manufacturing lots shows that they are not statistically different from the population mean, and the p-value (0.063)is higher than the level of significance (0.05) for us to reject the null hypothesis.
+* The review of the results of the T-test for the suspension coils across all manufacturing lots shows that they are not statistically different from the population mean, and the p-value (0.063)is higher than the level of significance (0.05) for us to reject the null hypothesis.
 ![Suspension Coil Lot 1 T-test](https://github.com/Adpetfem83/MechaCar_Statistical_Analysis/blob/main/Images/sus_coil_one_sample_ttest_lot1.png)
-* A review of the results of the T-test for the suspension coils for Lot 1 shows that they are not statistically different from the population mean, and the p-value is not low enough (1) for us to reject the null hypothesis.
+* The review of the results of the T-test for the suspension coils for Lot 1 shows that they are not statistically different from the population mean, and the p-value is not low enough (1) for us to reject the null hypothesis.
 ![Suspension Coil Lot 2 T-test](https://github.com/Adpetfem83/MechaCar_Statistical_Analysis/blob/main/Images/sus_coil_one_sample_ttest_lot2.png)
-* A review of the results of the T-test for the suspension coils for Lot 2 shows that they are not statistically different from the population mean, and the p-value is not low enough (0.6072) for us to reject the null hypothesis.
+* The review of the results of the T-test for the suspension coils for Lot 2 shows that they are not statistically different from the population mean, and the p-value is not low enough (0.6072) for us to reject the null hypothesis.
 ![Suspension Coil Lot 3 T-test](https://github.com/Adpetfem83/MechaCar_Statistical_Analysis/blob/main/Images/sus_coil_one_sample_ttest_lot3.png)
-* Meanwhile, a review of the results of the T-test for the suspension coils for Lot 3 shows that they are statistically different from the population mean, and the p-value is just low enough (0.0417) for us to reject the null hypothesis.
+* Meanwhile, the review of the results of the T-test for the suspension coils for Lot 3 shows that they are statistically different from the population mean, and the p-value is just low enough (0.0417) for us to reject the null hypothesis.
 Furthermore, I think this lot needs to be discarded, or closely re-evaluated.

 ### Delivaerable 4 ..........................................................................................................

 ## Study Design: MechaCar vs Competition
 There are many factors that consumers take into consideration when evaluating a car to purchase.
 However, in a world where ridesharing is becoming more ubiquitous and it's easy and cheap to get around in other people's vehicles, customers looking to purchase a car are looking for more than just a conveyance.
 They will be looking to buy a car that is an economical means to regularly transport themselves and their items on a reliable, regular basis.
 ### Metric to test